 Welcome to my new Podcast, Spirit & Spice, produced by Katie Still.
 I say it’s ‘my podcast’ but really it is a ‘collaboration’ as I couldn’t do it without Katie and her expertise.
 Formally a presenter/producer for the BBC, she is an experienced freelance broadcaster and film maker and still covers Olympic and Paralympic Games for the Olympic Broadcast Services.

 So, please join us for some entertaining fly-on-the-wall style chat with characters talking about food and drink in Scotland and beyond.
 Every month you’ll have the opportunity to listen to recordings of 20-60 minutes with authors, chefs and producers; whisky and gin master-classes; and with people you don’t usually hear from – the ones who risk their lives at sea; brave the elements to rear and cull; bake, cook, and teach in communities; or simply people, young or old, who have a story to tell.
 The aim of the podcast is to bring you voices from far and wide to give you an insight into what is going on, what is being produced, how people think and, possibly, how they survive – basically any tenuous link to food and drink!
-Please tune in or download and indulge yourselves in a slice of Scotland!
+Please tune in or download and share!

 Eating Dirty with Scotland’s First Lady of Food